 What is Branding?

-Branding is a method of building a relationship with your audience, or for you newbies, lack there of.
-This means making memorable and emotional connections, and building loyalty.
+Branding is a method of building a relationship with your audience, or for you newbies, lack thereof.
+This means making memorable and emotional connections and building loyalty.
 Most of us are just big dumb animals.
-We like repetition, and reliability.
-We like to connect with brands that speak to our heart strings.
+We like repetition and reliability.
+We like to connect with brands that speak to our heartstrings.
 The ultimate goal is to build a strong enough relationship with your audience that they begin to identify with you.
 Look at Star Trek, have you ever seen a “Trekkie”?
 This does not happen overnight.
 This takes time and strategic planning.
 Corporate America pays millions of dollars to psychologists to understand audience climate.
 So how do we do this from our laptop?

 You can start by making a list of related terms that go with your brand.
-Example, I am The Fairytale Traveler.
-Brand terms that I use are: Fairytale Sleeps – for my hotel reviews Cool History and Legends – posts related to extra cool historic places and places related to legends.
+For example, I am The Fairytale Traveler.
+Brand terms that I use are Fairytale Sleeps – for my hotel reviews Cool History and Legends – posts related to extra cool historic places and places related to legends.
 Mermaid Beaches – Remote, secluded, natural and unspoiled coastlines, where you may find a mermaid or two.
-This not only makes it easier to organize collection of data and media on the ground, but it makes story development much easier as well.
+This not only makes it easier to organize a collection of data and media on the ground, but it makes story development much easier as well.
 Plus, it gives you an interesting angle for approaching partners.
 Interesting angles have leverage.
 Everyone needs leverage.

 I also use themed hashtags like #mermaidbeaches, #fairytalesleeps, #CoolHistory.
-Though these are not traffic building hash tags, they define my brand.
-When used repeatedly for a long enough time they can be used for much more like contests, instagram picture parties, and twitter chats to name a few.
+Though these are not traffic building hashtags, they define my brand.
+When used repeatedly for a long enough time they can be used for much more like contests, Instagram picture parties, and twitter chats to name a few.

 Create a Cool Club